ecss

 Nesting can encourage authoring on autopilot, without thinking about our selection intention.
 That’s one reason why we will ultimately write .card div h2 instead of .card h2, fragilizing our CSS.
 One level of nesting should be enough almost all cases.

-The use of specific dimensions should be avoided.
+The use of specific sizes should be avoided.

 Principles